NikolaBorislavovHristov/jxbuild/builddoc.md

 ```

-* check to see that all libraries and headers are present
+* Check to see that all libraries and headers are present

 ```
 ls -lt out_ios/ios/bin